 SQL Prompt offers many built-in snippets, but you easily create your own custom snippets from any pre-defined block of code.
 You can store your custom snippets in a central repository, such as GitHub, where they can be accessed by all members of the team.

-You can use snippets to pre-define the basic structure for a commonly-required block of code, or a T-SQL statement that creates the common types of database objects.
+You can use snippets to pre-define the basic structure for a commonly-required block of code, such as to build a table, or a T-SQL statement that creates the common types of database objects.
 You can use them to store customizable scripts for testing recording code execution times, or for troubleshooting slow running queries.

 Reuse among the team of easily-customizable code snippets offers some obvious productivity benefits, including time saved by each developer, from not having to dig a script out of his or her archive, or because from reusing another team member’s snippet rather than write code from scratch.